-March is finally here!
-After a record-breaking cold winter, Kansas City is ready for Spring!
-Learn how to get your home and gutters ready for Spring!
+Spring is finally here…we hope!
+After a record-breaking cold winter, Kansas City is ready for Spring.
+Learn how to get your home and gutters ready for Spring.

 Why Should My Home Be Prepared for Heavy Spring Rains?